-Add Us In is a signature initiative sponsored by the U.S. Department of Labor's Office of Disability Employment Policy (ODEP).
-Add Us In grantees seek to identify and develop strategies that increase the ability of small businesses, including those located in or serving underrepresented and historically excluded communities, to employ adults and youth with disabilities.
-Each site operates as a collaborative consortium with members representing business associations, local workforce investment boards, and local government as well as non-governmental organizations serving diverse populations.
+Add Us In was a signature initiative sponsored by the U.S. Department of Labor's Office of Disability Employment Policy (ODEP).
+Add Us In grantees sought to identify and develop strategies that increase the ability of small businesses, including those located in or serving underrepresented and historically excluded communities, to employ adults and youth with disabilities.
+Each site operated as a collaborative consortium with members representing business associations, local workforce investment boards, and local government as well as non-governmental organizations serving diverse populations.
 Funding for Add Us In began with four consortia in 2010, and an additional four sites were funded in 2011:

-- The New York/New Jersey consortium which will serve northern New Jersey and New York City's LGBTI-, minority-, and women-owned businesses who seek to build a more inclusive workplace by hiring and promoting people with disabilities.
+- The New York/New Jersey consortium served northern New Jersey and New York City's LGBTI-, minority-, and women-owned businesses who seek to build a more inclusive workplace by hiring and promoting people with disabilities.
 Business partners in the consortium include the NYC LGBT Chamber of Commerce, the African American Chamber of Commerce of New Jersey, the Statewide Hispanic Chamber of Commerce of New Jersey, and the New Jersey Chamber of Commerce.